 started with a vision.
 The concept of a device like OnCourse Goggles was conceived many years ago by Denisse, an active triathlete and member of USAT, however the technology necessary to achieve her vision was not known to her.
 She knew that such a product would help swimmers but had no idea how to create it.
 Denisse, like many open water swimmers, struggled at times with sighting a buoy and swimming in a straight line in open water.
 Zig-Zagging through open water left her tired and prevented her from achieving her personal best and she strived to find a solution.

-Adhering to the theory of “six degrees of separation” Denisse was introduced by a co-worker to Peter, an enterprising electrician who had developed electronic systems, software and automation in several industries during his career, but never made the swim team.
+Adhering to the theory of “six degrees of separation” Denisse was introduced by a co-worker to Peter, an enterprising electrician who had developed complex electronic systems, software and automation in several industries during his career, but could never make the swim team.

 Peter shared the idea with Denisse and various iterations were discussed.
 Peter began to write the technical methods necessary for a US Provisional Patent application.
 Once again, added features began to creep into the design, until finally one discussion focused on Occum’s Razor, a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
 One of the modern interpretations of this principle is: “If you have two equally likely solutions to a problem, choose the simplest.”
 The decision was made by Peter, to strip out every unnecessary component until the device just stopped functioning, then add that one component back in that would restore the function.
 This decision opened the door to production of the simplest navigation device possible for swimmers; navigation goggles that would be so intuitive that no instruction manual would be required.
 The product had an amazing design.

 The decision was made to move forward and bring to market a product that would help athletes achieve their personal best by swimming in a straight line in open water.
 A US Patent Application was filed on June 1 of 2015 and the development of OnCourse Goggles were announced to the world on June 2, 2015.